 This category asks how you focus on your organization’s work, educational program and service design and delivery, innovation, and operational effectiveness to achieve organizational success now and in the future.

 This item asks about the management of your key educational programs and services, your key work processes, and innovation, with the aim of creating value for your students and other customers and achieving current and future organizational success.

 Key program- and service-related and business processes.
-Your key work processes include your educational program- and service‐related processes and those noneducational business processes that your senior leaders consider important to organizational success and growth.
+Your key work processes include your program- and service-related processes and those business processes that your senior leaders consider important to organizational success and growth.
 These processes frequently relate to your organization’s core competencies, strategic objectives, and critical success factors.
-Key business processes might include technology acquisition, information and knowledge management, mergers and acquisitions, project management, and sales and marketing.
-For some education organizations, key business processes might include fundraising, media relations, and public policy advocacy.
+Key business processes might include technology acquisition, information and knowledge management, mergers and acquisitions, global expansion, project management, and marketing.
+For some nonprofit organizations, key business processes might include fundraising, media relations, and public policy advocacy.
 Given the diverse nature of these processes, the requirements and performance characteristics might vary significantly for different processes.

 Work process design.
 Many organizations need to consider requirements for suppliers, partners, and collaborators at the work process design stage.
 Overall, effective design must take into account all stakeholders in the value chain.
 If many design projects are carried out in parallel or if your organization’s educational programs and services share people, equipment, or facilities, coordination of resources might be a major concern, but it might also offer a means to significantly reduce unit costs and time to design and implement new programs and services.

 In‐process measures.
 This item refers specifically to in‐process measurements.
 These measurements require you to identify critical points in processes for measurement and observation.
 These points should occur as early as possible in processes to minimize problems and costs that may result from deviations from expected performance.